DCS-training/DH-RSE-SummerSchool/Readme.md

 - **Dr. Lucia Michielin**.
 Training Manager for the CDCS.
 Her main responsibilities involves planning and co-ordinating of a comprehensive digital research methods training programme for academic researchers in the College of Arts, Humanities and Social Science.
 - **[Lucy Havens](http://ljhavens.myportfolio.com/)**.
 PhD student at School of Informatics, University of Edinburgh.
-Lucy is researching bias in cultural heritage metadata.
+Lucy is researching bias in cultural heritage catalogues.
-In her research she seeks to identify and classify bias present in the language of cultural heritage catalogues.
+In her research she seeks to identify and classify gender bias present in the language of archival metadata descriptions.
 She is also a Training Fellow for the CDCS.

 ## Content of this repository